wannesm/LeuvenMapMatching/docs/usage/debug.rst

     >>> m.logprob
     -0.6835815469734807

-The previous matching objects can be queried with:
+The previous matching objects can be queried with.
+These are only those matches that are connected to this matchin the lattice (in this case nodes in the street graph with an edge to the current node):

 .. code-block:: python

-    >>> m.prev
-    {Matching<E-F-20-0>}
+    >>> m.prev  # Best previous match with a connection (multiple if equal probability) {Matching<E-F-20-0>}
+    >>> m.prev_other  # All previous matches in the lattice with a connection {Matching<C-E-20-0>,
+     Matching<D-E-20-0>,
+     Matching<F-E-20-0>,
+     Matching<Y-E-20-0>}